lemadane/pinoy-jwt/README.md

-# JWTFY - JWT library For You
+# pinoy-jwt - The JWT Library For You